flags/MacroPad/readme.md

 can be plugged in and configured independently.

 MacroPad's most powerful feature is layering, which allows keys to change the mapping of the device on the fly.
-See `Layering` below.

-## Use
+## Setup

-First, ensure you have the `pytho-evdev` module installed via `pip` or your distro's package manager.
+First, ensure you have the `python-evdev` module installed via `pip` or your distro's package manager.
 In Arch Linux, use `python-evdev`.

 Clone this repo to a directory of your choosing, then run: